saasbook/hw-sinatra-saas-wordguesser/docs/part_2_restful_thinking.md

 game.
 Since the `show` action can certainly tell if the game is over, it can conditionally redirect to the `win` or `lose` action when called.

-* Self-check(*): show the route for each of the RESTful actions in the game, based on the description of what the route should do; we've provided the first one.
+The routes for each of the RESTful actions in the game, based on the description of what the route should do:

 <table>
 <tr>